If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

 You wouldn't expect your friend who is an accountant to do your taxes for you for free.
 And you wouldn't expect a relative who is a mechanic to come fix your car whenever there's a problem.
 So why should babysitting be any different?

-Just because babysitters work with kids doesn't mean their services are less valuable.
+Babysitters have a highly valued skillset to offer parents, so their services should be appreciated and respected.
 As an experienced babysitter, you likely have specialized education including a number of certifications and licenses.

 If you want to occasionally babysit for a friend or family member that's fine.
 But all too often I see full-time babysitters being taken advantage of by people they know, just because they're the go-to babysitting person.